A Message from the ELI Coordinator:

 Again, I want to personally thank you for your interest in the ELI program at NMU.
 On behalf of our entire ELI faculty and staff, as well as the Northern Michigan University community as a whole, I welcome you and look forward to working with you here on our beautiful campus.

 Jo Doran, Ph.D., M.F.A.

 Dr. Jo Doran earned her Ph.D. in Rhetoric & Composition, with ESL and Writing Center Administration Secondaries from Purdue University in August of 2013.
 She earned her M.F.A. in Creative Writing and her B.A. in English from Western Michigan University.
 Dr. Doran has over ten years of experience working with second-language students in classroom situations and in writing centers, working one-on-one.
 Jo has enjoyed teaching writing and English to first- and second-language students and working with/tutoring second-language graduate students.
 Dr. Doran plays the piano, knits socks, and loves to walk the beach on Lake Superior.

-Tiffany Comfort has come to NMU after spending nearly seven amazing years teaching in Quito, Ecuador at the Fulbright Commission English Teaching Program with so many wonderful people.
-With a B.A. degree from Grand Valley State University and TEFL certification, she is excited to now contribute to NELI and be involved in the international student community at NMU.
-New to the U.P., she enjoys traveling around with her husband to photograph wildlife and go hiking.
+Tiffany Comfort came to NMU in 2013 after spending nearly seven amazing years teaching ESL in Quito, Ecuador at the Fulbright Commission English Teaching Program with so many wonderful people.
+She has a B.A. degree from Grand Valley State University and TEFL certification.
+Tiffany enjoys being involved in the international student community at NMU.
+New to the U.P. of Michigan, she is having a lot fun traveling around with her husband to photograph wildlife and go hiking.